Corni33/CarND_P9_PID/README.md

 ## PD Tuning

-My original goal was to manually find some initial values for the P- and D-gains and subsequently search for better values using optimization.
+My goal was to manually find some initial values for the P- and D-gains and subsequently search for better values using optimization.
 I therefore implemented the twiddle algorithm from the lecture to perform this optimization automatically.